SidharthArya/SidharthArya/AWESOME-STARS.md

 ## HTML

+- [microsoft/P.808](https://github.com/microsoft/P.808) - This is an open-source implementation of the ITU P.808 standard for "Subjective evaluation of speech quality with a crowdsourcing approach" (see https://www.itu.int/rec/T-REC-P.808/en).
+It uses Amazon Mechanical Turk as the crowdsourcing platform.
+It includes implementations for Absolute Category Rating (ACR), Degradation Category Rating (DCR), and Comparison Category Rating (CCR).
 - [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css) - The minimal amount of CSS to replicate the GitHub Markdown style
 - [gethugothemes/liva-hugo](https://github.com/gethugothemes/liva-hugo) - Hugo personal blog template
 - [facebookresearch/fastText](https://github.com/facebookresearch/fastText) - Library for fast text representation and classification.